bogdan01m/bogdan01m.github.io/articles/intro_zapcap_mcp.md

 ---
-title: "3 Days of API Documentation Hell Led Me to Build a ZapCap MCP Server"
+title: "From 30+ API Parameters to Natural Language: ZapCap MCP Server"
 nav_order: 1
 parent: Articles
 ---

-# 3 Days of API Documentation Hell Led Me to Build a ZapCap MCP Server
+# From 30+ API Parameters to Natural Language: ZapCap MCP Server

 *How building a simple video app led me to create an MCP server that saves everyone the same headache*

 ---

 Picture this: you're building a simple video processing application.
-Your users want something straightforward—just upload a video and add some nice captions with highlights, colors, keyword emphasis, and maybe some B-roll footage.
+Your users want something straightforward - just upload a video and add some nice captions with highlights, colors, keyword emphasis, and maybe some B-roll footage to [ZapCap](https://zapcap.ai/) (an AI-powered video editing platform that specializes in automated subtitle generation and video enhancement).
 It seems so easy to build, right?

 It took me several days just to understand the concept behind ZapCap's API documentation: navigating their Postman collection, figuring out which parameters I should use to avoid ugly subtitles, then spending even more time learning how to handle those parameters to create something actually beautiful.